the-scan-project/tsp-vulnerable-app-kotlin-spring-extra/README.md

 # tsp-vulnerable-app-kotlin-spring-extra
+the official extra storage

-Comeback to the sample-vulnerable-app-kotlin-spring-extra! testing with the framework.
+Thanks to @samoylenko for the code, [view the original github here!](https://github.com/the-scan-project/tsp-vulnerable-app-kotlin-spring)